Businesses worldwide are dependent on automated Bacs payments, but for many, one key consideration remains: how to become a BACS Approved Bureau.

-A Bureau is a Bacs user who can submit payment instructions on behalf of their clients.
+Put simply, a Bacs Approved Bureau is a BACS user who can submit payment instructions on behalf of their clients.
 We’re here to break down what you need to know.

-If you’re doing that for 40 clients, you’ll be making £19,200 per year, just by offering Bureau as a service.
-So there’s plenty of potential to increase client stickiness and add an additional revenue stream for your business.
+By becoming a BAB, then, there’s plenty of potential to increase client stickiness and add an additional revenue stream for your business.

 1. Apply to your sponsor bank